Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 The Plateau Effect

-For some nutrients, particularly those that accumulate in the body or come from multiple overlapping sources, higher intake can gradually narrow the gap between adequacy and excess.
-Recognizing this pattern helps counteract the assumption that a higher dose is a safer dose.
+For some nutrients — particularly those that accumulate in the body or are consumed from multiple sources — higher intake can gradually narrow the gap between adequacy and excess.
+Recognizing this pattern helps counteract the assumption that higher intake equals better health.

 When More Stops Adding Value

-Dose Range What It May Mean Decision Lens
+Dose Context What It May Mean Decision Lens

 Below adequacy Intake may not be sufficient to meet physiological needs Evaluate dietary sources first; targeted supplementation may be appropriate

-At adequacy Needs are likely met; additional intake is unlikely to add meaningful benefit Maintain without increasing; reassess if diet or situation changes
+At adequacy Needs are likely met; additional intake is unlikely to add meaningful benefit Maintain without increasing; reassess if diet or context changes

 Above adequacy Intake exceeds typical needs; benefit plateau has likely been reached Question whether higher dose is necessary; monitor for cumulative exposure